iconify/icon-finder/docs/core/blocks.md

 ## Search form

-Search form is present on all pages, so it should be treated as a separate form.
-UI can decide if a search form should be shown.
+The search form is present on all pages, so it should be treated as a separate form.
+UI can decide if the search form should be shown.

 All previous search blocks (collections filter, search), are for searching content of the current view.
 They do not change the current view, so they belong to their views.

-Global search form though does not belong to any view, therefore it is not part of any view.
+The global search form though does not belong to any view, therefore it is not part of any view.
 UI should not rely on the current view to render search form.

 ### Keyword